GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Related Work

 \subsubsection{Fundamental Limitation: Item-Centric expansion}

-A core limitation shared by \textit{all} structured indexing methods is their inherent \textit{item-centric candidate expansion}.
-The expansion logic follows a pre-defined path based on item proximity, inherently excluding \textit{personalized user preference} signals $\mathbf{p_u}$.
-This results in a \textit{semantic deviation} during retrieval—the system's path diverges from the user's true intent \cite{rendle2019difficulty}.
-For example, a user's dynamic preference cannot re-route the query, causing relevant candidates to be pruned early and never reached \cite{chiu2019learning}.
+Beyond these specific technical challenges, all structured indexing methods share a core architectural limitation: \textit{item-centric candidate expansion}.
+The search path is determined by pre-computed item-item proximities, inherently excluding real-time, personalized user signals during traversal.
+This results in semantic deviation where retrieval paths diverge from actual user intent \cite{rendle2019difficulty,chiu2019learning}, as user-specific context cannot dynamically re-route the query.

-The discussed limitations of both target-agnostic models and target-aware but item-centric indexing methods motivate our work \textsc{GRank}, which unifies target-aware precision with efficient retrieval through an index-free workflow: (1) target-aware training cultivates a high-quality generator for personalized MIPS retrieval; (2) a lightweight ranker performs fine-grained, candidate-specific scoring on small candidate subsets.
-This avoids semantic drift and maintenance costs while delivering precise personalization.
+These limitations motivate our work \textsc{GRank}, which seeks to achieve target-aware precision without relying on structured indices or incurring their associated overheads.